RafalKucharskiPK/rafalkucharskipk.github.io/_research/coexistence.md

   - [ML community can compete to develop efficient algorithms](#ml-community-shall-compete-to-develop-efficient-algorithms)

 * Tools and software we created to answer those questions
-  - [RouteRL](how-to-simulate-such-future-system) Multi-Agent Reinforcement Learning framework is central framework, along with others available on this public repositories [COeXISTENCE Project GitHub](https://github.com/COeXISTENCE-PROJECT)
+  - [RouteRL](how-to-simulate-such-future-system) Multi-Agent Reinforcement Learning framework is a central tool, along with otherson this repo: [COeXISTENCE Project GitHub](https://github.com/COeXISTENCE-PROJECT)

 ---